adikal25/Scaling-LLM-Test-Time-Compute-Optimally-can-be-More-Effective-than-Scaling-Model-Parameters/README.md

 return candidate[argmax(score)]
 ```

-Best for **easy problems** where one of many guesses is likely correct.
+Best suited for **easy problems** where one of many guesses is likely correct.

 ---

 ### Algorithm 3 — Beam Search with PRM Guidance

+Keeps only the top k partial solutions at each step.

+**Analogy:** Exploring multiple problem-solving routes but pruning the weakest as you go.

+**Input:** prompt q, beam width k, max steps T
+**Output:** final answer y*

 ```
 beams ← [M.start(q)]